SerenGTI/Forschungsprojekt/documentation/galois_installation_steps.md

 ```

 #### setup hugepages
 There are many ways to setup hugepages.
-The only way worked for us is the way using *systemd*.
-If your system doesn't uses systemd, you could try an other one.
+We could only get it to work using *systemd*.
+If your system doesn't use systemd, you could try an other one.
 1. create hugepagesgroup
 ```
 groupadd my-hugetlbfs